 In this last part, we will compare Old Qealler with the new Qealler/Pyrogenic variant.
 The previous posts Pyrogenic Infostealer static analysis – Part 0x1 & Unpacking Pyrogenic/Qealler using Java agent -Part 0x2 went through the latest Pyrogenic/Qealler statically and dumping the unpacked code using Java agent.

 Based on ANY.RUN submissions, Old Qealler variant using the Qazagne stopped around April 2019

-Based on ANY.RUN submissions, Pyrogenic tagged sample started around Aug 2019 and continuing till now Feb 2020.
+Based on ANY.RUN submissions, Qealler tagged samples started around Aug 2019 and continue till now Aug 2020.

 Similarity between Qealler variants

 For easy/fast comparison, I have imported unpacked code of both Qealler variant in Eclipse IDE.
 I will compare this Old Qealler (MD5: 8D564A18B902461C19936CCB1F4E2F12) and new Pyrogenic/Qealler sample (MD5: F0E21C7789CD57EEBF8ECDB9FADAB26B) used in the previous posts.
 Highly recommended to read through the existing analysis of Old Qealler Unloaded by @jeFF0Falltrades & article by Zscaler.